 - ¾ cup of milk

 Mix together the flour, baking powder, and salt.
 Beat in the shortening until the mixture is crumbly.
-Stir in the milk and drop by spoonfuls into the Instant Pot when it is on Saute.
+Stir in the milk, then drop by spoonfuls into the Instant Pot while it is on Saute.

 📖 Recipe